solvexia/solvexia-python-sdk/README.md

 ### Return Value of API Functions
 A majority of the API call functions within this SDK will return a JSON object specific to the object.
 These JSON objects and their format are explained in depth in SolveXia's API docs.
-An alternative to see the structure of the returned JSON object is to print the JSON object that is returned by the function to stdout.
+An alternative to see the structure of the returned JSON object is to print the JSON object that is returned to stdout.

 ### Additional Arguments for Functions
 Some API function calls within this SDK have additional arguments that must be passed through.
 In most cases, these are